Tips on this page cover:

 If you haven't already done so, use the formula to calculate how many spindles are required here first.

 Below is how in a nutshell I work out the spacings.
 It's the quickest and most accurate method I've found.
 And because you put them in at one end at the start, they're all to hand when you start installing them.
 You can easily grab them, glue them fit them etc. Scroll down for step by step installation of an angled run to get them perfect.

 Whether you are installing balusters on a staircase, blacony, garden decking, veranda, porch or anywhere else - the theory is the same.

-I use my Dewalt nailgun for fixing spindles and railing spacers.
+I use my Dewalt Nailer for fixing spindles and railing spacers.
 I used to have a Paslode but it was always going wrong.
-The dewalt nailer just seems to keep on going and going!
-It saves loads of time and the hastle of having to punch the nails under the surface so they can be filled.
+The Dewalt Nailer just seems to keep on going and going!
+It saves loads of time and the hassle of having to punch the nails under the surface so they can be filled.
 Also, using a hammer and nails can lead to the handrail 'bowing' up when you're nailing the top of the balusters to the handrail (mainly on an angled run).
-A nailgun and 600mm spirit level helps to avoid causing this problem.
+A nail-gun and 600mm spirit level helps to avoid causing this problem.

 Step 1: Cut the spindles.

 Cut the spindles to length and put them all in at the bottom of the run, up against the post and each other.
 Set up a stop like above to cut them all the same length quickly.

 Step 2: Measure the remaining space